gralec/Poten-LED/README.md

 Changing potentiometr --> triggering LED light

 After changing the potentiometr the action is triggered (LED is on).
 Additionally after change-down the potentionetr LED is off.
-Project for Arduion YUN IoT platform in C++
+Project for Arduino YUN IoT platform in C++